About Morgan

 She/Her/Hers

-Later in my career, I transitioned to working at a private practice that offered comprehensive Dialectical Behavioral Therapy (DBT).
-While there, I led a DBT skills group with parents and their teens and provided individual counseling.
-I also honed my skills in suicide prevention and crisis management.
-During this time, I completed my DBT-intensive training under Charlie Swenson, one of the pioneers of DBT.
+Later, I transitioned to a practice specializing in comprehensive Dialectical Behavior Therapy (DBT), where I led DBT skills groups for parents and teens, provided individual therapy, and further developed my work in suicide prevention and crisis management.
+During this time, I completed intensive DBT training under Charlie Swenson, one of the pioneers of DBT.
+I have also received training in Supportive Parenting for Anxious Childhood Emotions (SPACE), a parent-based treatment developed at the Yale Child Study Center that helps caregivers respond more effectively to childhood anxiety and OCD.

 While working at my first group practice, I received extensive training in empirically supported therapies including Exposure and Response Prevention for OCD (ERP), Acceptance and Commitment Therapy (ACT), Habit Reversal Therapy for BFRBs (HRT), and several interventions for trauma (STAIR-NST, Prolonged Exposure, and Cognitive Processing Therapy).
 I am also a member of the International OCD Foundation.